whoishou/whoishou.com/content/about.md

 Hi, my name is Houman

-I’m a Network Engineer and tech enthusiast.
+I’m a Network Engineer and Tech enthusiast.
-I'm learning how to code in Python and increasing my knowledge of Cloud and Security technologies.
+I'm learning how to code in Python and enjoy learning about Cloud and Security Technologies.

-I’ll be writing things I'm learning about or working on, aswell as my other antics.
+I’ll be writing about what I'm working on and my other antics, feel free to have a read or even leave a comment.

-I am an avid Scuba Diver and enjoy being immersed in nature.
+I am an avid Scuba Diver and enjoy many outdoor activities.

-I’ve grown up in Melbourne, Australia and currently live abroad.
+I grew up in Melbourne, Australia, and currently I live abroad.

+Welcome